prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 The MVP succeeds if it demonstrates:

-- High accuracy in identifying affected documents
+- **Affected-document identification rate:** Percentage of known affected documents correctly identified
-- High accuracy in locating the affected section
+- **Affected-section accuracy:** Percentage of evaluated cases in which the correct document section is located
-- Low unnecessary-update rate
-- Reduced time spent finding documentation that needs updating
-- Evidence attached to every proposed change
-- Factually grounded suggested corrections
+- **Mismatch detection accuracy:** Percentage of known documentation mismatches correctly detected
+- **Evidence validity rate:** Percentage of proposals supported by valid source evidence; the target is **100%** because proposals without valid evidence must be blocked
+- **Unnecessary-suggestion rate:** Percentage of suggestions rejected as unrelated, unnecessary, or unsupported
+- **Reviewer acceptance rate:** Percentage of proposals accepted as-is or after editing
+- **Reviewer edit rate:** Percentage of accepted proposals that require modification
+- **Review time:** Median time taken by a reviewer to decide on a proposal
+- **Publication and notification success rate:** Percentage of approved updates successfully published and followed by an email notification
-- No automatic publication without approval
+- **Human-control compliance:** No automatic publication without explicit approval
-- Strong reviewer acceptance of useful suggestions
-- Clear handling of rejected and irrelevant suggestions

-The most important signal is whether reviewers consistently consider the proposals useful and trustworthy.
+The most important signal is whether reviewers consistently consider the proposals useful, grounded, and trustworthy.

 ---